-B. Experiments of authorship attribution using fusion techniques ones are often confused with other authors.
+B. Experiments of authorship attribution using fusion techniques

 In order to further enhance the authorship attribution performances, two fusion techniques have been proposed and implemented: the FDF and CDF fusion techniques.
 We can see in tables 2 and 3 the corresponding results of those two fusion techniques respectively.